Coppertino/AFOAuth2Client/README.md

 # AFOAuth2Client

+This fork provides compatibility for Mac OS 10.7+.
+For this purpose kSecAttrAccessible attribute setter was removed.
+Also in this fork strange assert in -setRefreshToken:expiration: was removed.

 AFOAuth2Client is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.

 ## Example Usage